loco-can/loco-can-software/Loco_can_motor/README.md

 | 3 **RX** | **3 TX**  |
 | 4 3V3    | **4 3V3** |
 | 5 GND    | **5 GND** |

+## Direction reverse
+The direction assignment can be reversed with a flag, that is set or cleard using the locomotive setup procedure.
+The actual direction is influenced by the flag.
+If switch modules are paired to the motor module the flag influences theire direction functionality too.